VIEW PDF OF RESIDENCE LIFE AND HOUSING LICENSE 2022 - 2023

 All students living on campus (except in The Village) are required to have a residential meal plan.

-- Students who wish to modify their meal plan selection, must complete the Meal Plan Change form by the last day to drop a class as defined in the College Calendar.
+• Students who wish to modify their meal plan selection, must complete the Meal Plan Change form by the last day to drop a class as defined in the University Calendar.

-- Students must abide by all College policies as defined in the Student Handbook which contains the Student Code of Conduct, the Village Resident Handbook, the Resident Student Handbook, and the Oswego Forward website while in the dining centers.
+• Students must abide by all University policies as defined in the Student Handbook which contains the Student Code of Conduct, the Resident Student Handbook, and the Oswego Forward website while in the dining centers.

 Students Residing in The Village